Home >

 What we do know is that they stopped building the massive earthworks that were so predominant throughout the southern half of the Ohio country.
 Why they stopped, we don't know.
 Contemporary archeologists have never recovered any written historical references to this activity.
 That is not to say that there is none, only that we haven't discovered it.

-Just as the pyramid builders in the Mid-East stopped building pyramids, just as the Stonehenge builders stopped erecting great earthworks and stone circles, so too, did the mound builders of Ohio stop.
+Just as the pyramid builders in the Mid-East stopped building pyramids, just as the Stonehenge builders stopped erecting great stone works, so too did the mound builders of Ohio stop.
 Only the pyramid builders left a recognizable language that helped identify their history.

 Where did the Mound Builders come from?

 Again, because of the lack of written evidence, it is difficult to make any definitive conclusions as to their origins.
-But archeological evidence might suggest that these ancient cultures came up the Mississippi Valley from the Gulf of Mexico.
+But archeological evidence suggest that these ancient cultures came up the Mississippi Valley from the Gulf of Mexico.
 There are also similarities between artifacts recovered from Ohio that mimics similar artifacts found in the Mayan Culture of Central America.
+Did the Mound Builders come from Central America?
+Or did the Mayan Culture come from the Mound Builders, or are they both branches of the same tree?
+These questions may never be fully answered.